TeamMood/teammood.github.com/_posts/2023-03-27-How being organized can boost your team's mood.markdown

 comments: true
 image: /uploads/being-organized-header.jpg
 excerpt: >-
-  After explaining OKRs, we propose a way to use them efficiently with your teammates to make the team work environment better.
+    In any organization or team, one of the critical factors that can impact the overall productivity and success of the team is organization.
-keywords: OKR, wellbeing
+keywords: self-organisation, wellbeing
 permalink: /being-organized-team-wellbeing
 redirect_from:
 layout: post